Tiffany Bias: Overseas

 From 2014 to 2016, Bias played two off-seasons in Hungary for Diósgyőri VTK and won a championship with the team in her second year.
 As of August 2016, Bias signed a short-term deal to play in Israel for Maccabi Ranana during the 2016-17 WNBA off-season.

-International

-Bias also plays for the Thailand national women's basketball team.
+Bias also played for the Thai national team, participating in the 2019 Southeast Asian Games.

 Personal life

 Bias was born in Wichita, Kansas.
 She is the daughter of Judy and Francis Bias.
+With her father's encouragement, she started playing basketball at age 5.

 Bias also has a sister Cierra and two brothers named Dominique and Trey.
 Her mother's side of the family is also originally from Thailand.
+She is married to Tyler Patmon and has three daughters.

-Outside of basketball, Bias has pursued other ventures such as modelling and clothing design.
-She's also become a sideline reporter for the Dallas Mavericks.
+Outside of basketball, Bias has pursued other ventures such as modeling, clothing design, and real estate.
+She is also vice president and co-founder of Camp Exposure, a faith-based youth sports organization, with her husband.